This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 One encouraging area of study is the use of therapeutic hypothermia to limit brain damage and its effects.
 The therapy involves lowering an infant’s core temperature.
 This seems to slow damage, and initial research indicates it can reduce disability in children at risk.

-Botox Research
+Cerebral Palsy and Botox Research

 Botulinum toxin, more commonly known as Botox, is frequently used to treat children with cerebral palsy who suffer from severe spastic movements.
-Scientists continue to research the benefits of Botox, particularly its effectiveness in helping with daily vibration treatments and improving the bone structure of the lower leg.[6]
+The toxin reduces spasticity, which helps manage pain and improve mobility.

 Etanercept Injection